scheinerman/Mods.jl/README.md

 `x` congruent to 73 modulo 170 is a solution.

 The `CRT` function can be applied to any number of arguments so long as their moduli are pairwise relatively prime.
-If called with no arguments, `CRT` returns `Mod(0,1)` since all integers are congruent to 0 modulo 1.